 According to the existing records, the first warranted Lodge of Free and Accepted Masons among men of color in Pennsylvania, was erected by the Right Worshipful Grand Master Prince Hall, assisted by the Grand Wardens Cyrus Forbes and George Middleton of the African Grand Lodge of Massachusetts on September 22, 1797, in Philadelphia.
 This Lodge was known as the African Lodge No. 459 of Philadelphia.

-This action came as the result of a communication, dated March 2, 1797, from Peter Matore of Philadelphia to Prince Hall of Boston, Massachusetts, requesting a dispensation to open and hold a lodge among free masons of color residing In the city of Phila.
+This action came as the result of a communication, dated March 2, 1797, from Peter Mantore of Philadelphia to Prince Hall of Boston, Massachusetts, requesting a dispensation to open and hold a lodge among Freemasons of color residing in the City of Philadelphia.

-The Reverend Absalom Jones of the African Church of Philadelphia was elected Worshipful Master and Richard Allen, founder and first Bishop of the A.M.E.
-Church, was elected the first Treasurer.
-The pioneering spirit which led to the establishment of these great institutions of responsibility and service to the black community of yester year was fostered in the organization of the Free African Society, a beneficial and moral reform society among free blacks, on April 12, 1787, in Philadelphia.
-The first insurance beneficial society among free blacks also came as a result of the activities of the Free African Society, as well as the movement for the establishment of schools for the education of free black children.
-The success of the latter movement is owed largely to the generous aid and support given by the Society of Friends (Quaker) community in the city of Phila.
+The Reverend Absalom Jones of the African Episcopal Church of Philadelphia was elected Worshipful Master and Richard Allen, founder and first Bishop of the Africa Methodist Episcopal Church, who would serve as Treasurer.
+The pioneering spirit, which led to the establishment of these great institutions of responsibility and service to the black community of yester year, was fostered in the organization of the Free African Society, a beneficial and moral reform society among free blacks, on April 12, 1787, in Philadelphia.
+The first insurance beneficial society among free blacks also came because of the activities of the Free African Society, as well as the movement for the establishment of schools for the education of free black children.
+The success of the latter movement is owed largely to the generous aid and support given by the Society of Friends (Quaker) community in the City of Philadelphia.

-The laudable activities of the brethren of African Lodge of Philadelphia spurred a keen interest in the affairs of Freemasonry to the extent that more lodges were erected in Philadelphia by the Massachusetts Grand Body, i.e., Union Lodge (1810), Laurel Lodge No. 5 (1811), and Phoenix Lodge No. 6 (1814).
-Acting in accordance with masonic custom and tradition, the Past Masters of these four lodges met in solemn session on December 27, 1815, in the city of Philadelphia with unanimous consent of the brethren and erected the "First African Independent Grand Lodge of Free and Accepted Masons, for and in the Jurisdiction of North America," with the following Grand Lodge Officers elected:
+The laudable activities of the brethren of African Lodge of Philadelphia spurred a keen interest in the affairs of Freemasonry to the extent that the Massachusetts Grand Body, i.e., Union Lodge (1810), Laurel Lodge No. 5 (1811), and Phoenix Lodge No. 6 (1814) erected more lodges in Philadelphia.
+Acting in accordance with Masonic custom and tradition, the Past Masters of these four lodges met in solemn session on December 27, 1815, in the City of Philadelphia with unanimous consent of the brethren and erected the "First African Independent Grand Lodge of Free and Accepted Masons, for and in the Jurisdiction of North America," with the following Grand Lodge Officers elected:

 This enlightenment began to spread westward with the appointment of Richard Howell Gleaves as District Deputy Grand Master by the Grand Lodge and assigning him the territory west of the Allegheny Mountains.
-It was largely through his efforts and those of the Rev. Thomas W. Stringer that Freemasonry among men of color was spread West and South of the Commonwealth of Penna.
-In 1846, Gleaves erected St. Cyprian Lodge in Pittsburgh and in 1847, he established Corinthian Lodge in Cincinnati, Ohio.
+It was largely through his efforts and those of the Rev. Thomas W. Stringer that Freemasonry among men of color was spread West and South of the Commonwealth of Pennsylvania.
+In 1846, Gleaves became the first Worshipful Master of Saint Cyprian Lodge in Pittsburgh and in 1847, he established Corinthian Lodge in Cincinnati, Ohio.

 However, dissension again set in among the Craft with the establishment of the Colored Grand Lodge of Pennsylvania, with Emory Cronkin as Grand Master.